What You Need to Know

 regularly.

-200+ Bq/m³ → Above Health Canada’s action level → Call us for next steps.
+200+ Bq/m³ → HIGH risk; above Health Canada’s action level → Call us for next steps.

 We’re On Call 24/7 to React Promptly to Your Service Needs